She is not an AI assistant. She is the system that holds your family's life.

 Generational patterns will be interrupted

-When parents have capacity to be intentional, intentionality is possible.
-The families who are doing this because they want something different for their children deserve a tool that actually helps them get there.
+When parents and caregivers have capacity to be intentional, intentionality is possible.
+The families doing this because they want something different for their children deserve a tool that actually helps them get there.

 Independence will be built, not managed